Alternative Minimum Tax: Common Questions

 Line 24: Research and Experimental Expenditures: This adjustment is related to a timing difference between deducting Research and Experimental Expenditures for regular and AMT purposes.
 You can eliminate this line entry if you make the IRC section 59(e) election to deduct the costs over 10 years.

 Line 25: Installment Sales: Installment sales of inventory items are not allowed for AMT purposes for sales entered into between August 16, 1986 and January 1, 1987.
 (Almost no one uses this line).

 Line 26: Intangible Drilling Costs: This line relates to the difference in timing of the deductions for intangible drilling costs.
 You can make an election under IRC section 59(e) to write off intangible drilling costs over 60 months for regular tax purposes, and eliminate an entry on this line.

 Line 27: Other Adjustments: This line relates to any other income or deduction items that are affected by AMT differences, such as taxable IRA distributions, self-employed health insurance, IRA deductions and other income-based calculations.

 Having thrown so many items back into your income, you now get a small break.
-Your taxable income for AMT purposes is reduced by an exemption amount, which depends on your income and filing status.
-For 2011, the exemption amount for married couples filing jointly is $74,450 and $48,450 for individuals and heads of household.
+Your taxable income for AMT purposes is reduced by the exemption amount shown above at the beginning of this article.
 This exemption amount phases out as income increases.

 Now you calculate the Tentative Minimum Tax (Line 34).
 You compare this figure to the tax you calculated under the regular tax system on Form 1040.